ptrichr/Datron/guides/tooling.md

 Partial cut refers to operations that remove material with a fraction of the tool's total diameter.
 These operations are typically more aggressive in nature due to the fact that there is less contact between the tool and the stock, and thus less force is placed on the end mill.
 > [!NOTE]
-> Common operations that use partial cut include, but are not limited to, adaptives (2D & 3D), faces, pockets
+> Common operations that use partial cut include, but are not limited to, adaptives (2D & 3D), faces, pockets.

 ### Full Cut

 Full cut refers to operations that remove material with the full diameter of the tool.
 These operations have to be more conservative, otherwise you run the risk of shearing the tool due to the amount of force you are applying perpendicular to the tool itself
 > [!NOTE]
-> Common operations that use full cut include, but are not limited to, contours, bores
+> Common operations that use full cut include, but are not limited to, contours, bores.

 ## Adding Tools to the Library